nusmodifications/nusmods/.github/PULL_REQUEST_TEMPLATE.md

 ## Other Information
 <!--
 This section is optional, it's for stuff like:
+- Any questions you may have
-- Requiring assistance regarding x
+- Any assistance you need
+- Any tasks that are incomplete
 - Letting us know that you're new to this (so we know how much to help out)
 - Random gifs and emojis
 -->